Protecting quantum spin coherence of nanodiamonds in living cells: Introduction

-{\it Introduction.---} Nitrogen-Vacancy (NV) centers in diamond exhibit stable fluorescence and have a spin triplet ground state, which can be coherently manipulated by microwave fields \cite{Doherty13}.
-Observation of spin-dependent fluorescence provides an efficient way to readout the spin state of NVs.
-The energy splitting of the NV spin depends on physical parameters, such as magnetic field \cite{Maz_08_NL,Bal_08_NL,Tay_08_NP}, electric field \cite{Dol_11_NP,Dol_14_PRL}, temperature \cite{Acosta_2010_PRL, Kucsko_Nature_2013,Toy_13_PNASU,Neu_13_NL} and pressure \cite{Doherty_14_PRL,Cai NC14}.
-A variety of quantum sensing protocols for precise measurement of these physical parameters in different scenarios have been developed \cite{Schir14,Degen17,Hirose,Fang2013,Joas2017,Stark2017,Hall16,Cooper2014,Schmitt2017,Boss2017}.
-These protocols are all based on determining the NV spin energy splitting, which is why the measurement sensitivity is limited by the NV spin coherence time.
+Nitrogen-Vacancy (N-$V$) centers in diamond exhibit stable fluorescence and have a spin triplet ground state, which can be coherently manipulated by microwave fields \cite{Doherty13}.
+Observation of spin-dependent fluorescence provides an efficient way to readout the spin state of N-$V$s.
+The energy splitting of the N-$V$ spin depends on physical parameters, such as magnetic field \cite{Maz_08_NL,Bal_08_NL,Tay_08_NP}, electric field \cite{Dol_11_NP,Dol_14_PRL}, temperature \cite{Acosta_2010_PRL, Kucsko_Nature_2013,Toy_13_PNASU,Neu_13_NL} and pressure \cite{Doherty_14_PRL,Cai NC14}.
+A variety of quantum sensing protocols for precise measurement of these physical parameters in different scenarios have been developed \cite{Schir14,Degen17,Hirose,Fang2013,Joas2017,Stark2017,Hall16,Cooper2014,Schmitt2017,Boss2017,Liu2017,Hsieh2019,Yip2019,Lesik2019}.
+These protocols are all based on determining the N-$V$ spin energy splitting, which is why the measurement sensitivity is limited by the N-$V$ spin coherence time.